 Assume that the dualising sheaf is non-negative, and positive on the ribbon.
 Then $C$ is a $(k_1,\ldots,k_r)$-tailed ribbon. \end{prop} \begin{proof} We may assume that the normalisation sequence is

-with $\operatorname{length}(\mathcal F_i)=\delta_i\geq k_i$; indeed, this is the minimum number of conditions that we need to impose to ensure that the values of the functions on different branches agree at the preimage of the singular point.
+where the $\mathcal F_i$ are sheaves supported at the gluing points; call $\delta_i$ their lengths.
+We claim that $\delta_i\geq k_i$; indeed, this is the minimum number of conditions that we need to impose to ensure that the values of the functions on different branches agree at the preimage of the singular point.
 But in fact we may even assume $\delta_i\geq k_i+1$, by the Gorenstein assumption and Lemma \ref{lem:indecomposable}.

 Now, it is easy to compute that for the genus of $C$ to be two we need

 So, by applying Noether's formula and adjunction as in Remark \ref{rem:Noetheradjunction}, we find